 GV Benzinger (West Germany) jumping and crowd watching.(2 shots)

 GV Hofer jumping again successfully.

-SV Spectators applaud.
+SV Spectators at presentation ceremony.

 SPORT: WATER SKIING